-Standard statement: Assuring safe practice is paramount in unit/subject design, implementation and monitoring.
+Standard statement: Assuring safe practice is paramount in program design, implementation and monitoring.

-Criter ia Expected information for inclusion with accreditation application/monitoring response 1.1 Safe practice is identified in the learning outcomes of the program.
-Unit/subject profiles/outlines that show the theoretical foundations for protection of the public and safe practice, including culturally safe practice, are addressed in the curriculum.
-A range of different assessment tools or modalities which show that the theoretical foundations for safe practice, including culturally safe practice, is being taught and assessed in the unit/subject.
+Criteri ia Expected information for inclusion with accreditation application/monitoring response 1.1 Safe practice is identified in the learning outcomes of the program, including any work-integrated learning elements.
+Unit/subject profiles/outlines that show protection of the public and safe practice, including culturally safe practice, are addressed in the curriculum.
+A range of different assessment tools or modalities which show that safe practice, including culturally safe practice, is being taught and assessed across the curriculum.
 For each tool or modality, provide a range of de-identified examples of student assessment.
 Where possible provide an example of a satisfactory or pass, and an example of unsatisfactory or where the benchmark is not yet met.
 Examples of implementation of formal mechanisms used to identify, report on and remedy issues impacting on safe practice in program design, implementation and monitoring.
-1.2 The education provider complies with its obligations under the Health Practitioner Regulation National Law as in force in each state and territory (the National Law) and other laws.
-Examples of implementation of formal mechanisms that show compliance with the Health Practitioner Regulation National Law. as in force in each state and territory (the National Law) and other laws.
+1.2 Formal mechanisms exist to ensure students are mentally and physically able to practise safely at all times.
+Examples of implementation of formal mechanisms used to monitor whether students are fit to practise safely throughout the duration of the program and manage situations where safety issues are identified.
+A range of de-identified examples of implementation of formal mechanisms used to ensure students are safe to engage in practice before work-integrated learning.
+This includes examples of confidential disclosure of issues by students, vaccinations and, where mandated, completion of police checks and child and vulnerable person safety screening checks.
+1.3 Students are required to achieve relevant capabilities before each period of work-integrated learning.
+Documents identifying the relevant learning outcomes to be achieved before each period of work-integrated learning and how these are actioned (for example, are they embedded in the unit/subject, a pre-requisite for the unit/subject or mapped against units/subjects).
+A range of assessment tools or modalities which show assessment of relevant learning outcomes.
+For each tool or modality, provide a range of de-identified examples from students across the range of performance.
+Where possible, provide a de-identified example of where a student is refused work-integrated learning 1.4 Health practitioners who supervise students during work-integrated learning hold relevant, appropriate because they have not attained relevant capabilities.
+Examples of implementation of formal arrangements with facilities and health services (including those operated by universities) used for work-integrated